HVML/PurC/README.md

 - `test/`: The unit test programs.
 - `docs/`: Some notes for developers.

+Note that the HTML parser and DOM operations of PurC is derived from:

+ - [Lexbor](https://github.com/lexbor/lexbor), which is licensed under Apache 2.0.
-Note that the parser of HVML is derived from [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.
+ - [MyHTML](https://github.com/lexborisov/myhtml), which is licensed under LGPL 2.1.

 ## Current Status